nmadd/AC3.3/lessons/node-js/intro-to-node-js/README.md

 - [moment](https://www.npmjs.com/package/moment)
 - [figlet](https://www.npmjs.com/package/figlet)

+## package.json file
+The `package.json` file is automatically created when you run the  `npm init` command.
+The `package.json` file basically just keeps track of all of the node modules that you've installed.
+When you run the `npm install` command with the special `-s` character (which stands for 'save') those modules will automatically be saved in your `packge.json` file.

 ## node.js process object
 `process` is a global object in node.js that gives you helpful information about what your program or script is doing behind the scenes.